-- ✓ Install a working smoke alarm on every level of the home, outside sleeping areas, and inside bedrooms. - Replace smoke alarm batteries at least annually, such as when resetting clocks in the fall or spring. - ✓ Test all smoke alarms in your house once a month. - ✓ Do not place a smoke alarm too close to a kitchen appliance or fireplace, as this may result in nuisance alarms. - ✓ Avoid locating alarms near bathrooms, heating appliances, windows, or ceiling fans. - ✓ Replace smoke alarms that are more than 10 years old.
-Smoke alarms don't last forever. - Develop and practice a fire escape plan, because working smoke alarms and a fire escape plan will increase your protection in case of a fire.
+- ✓ Install a working smoke alarm on every level of the home, outside sleeping areas, and inside bedrooms. - ✓ Install both ionization and photoelectric type smoke alarms on every level of the home. - ✓ Do not install an ionization smoke alarm in or near the kitchen because it is more likely to nuisance alarm during cooking. - ✓ Replace smoke alarm batteries at least annually. - ✓ Test all smoke alarms in your house once a month.
+If you test it less often, a non-working smoke alarm may leave you and your family unprotected. - ✓ Do not place a smoke alarm near a kitchen appliance or fireplace, to avoid nuisance alarms. - ✓ Avoid locating alarms near bathrooms, heating appliances, windows, or ceiling fans. - ✓ Replace smoke alarms that are more than 10 years old.
+Smoke alarms don't last forever. - ✓ Develop and practice a fire escape plan because working smoke alarms and a fire escape plan will increase your protection in case of a fire.